chientrm/es/docs/ReactJS.md

 ## Discussion

-- `escript` is fully compatible with React Hook but not React class component because escript does not support class declaration.
+- `escript` is fully compatible with React Hook but not React class component because `escript` does not support the class declaration.
-- The syntax is quite inconvenient for now comparing to JSX.
+- The syntax is quite inconvenient for now compared to JSX.

 ## Conclusion

-There must be an jsx equivalent loader for escript in the future so that we can use ReactJS with escript easily.
+To practically implement ReactJS with `escript`, there must be a `jsx` equivalent in the future.